FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-react.md

 mkdir ../setup-react && cd ../setup-react
 ```

-Next, create a simple React template using vite.
-Using this lets you easily integrate FusionAuth, but for a production application you'll probably use something like [NextJS or Remix](/docs/quickstarts/#single-page-app).
+Next, create a simple {{page.technology}} template using vite.
+Using this lets you easily integrate FusionAuth.
+For a production application you'll probably use something like [NextJS or Remix](/docs/quickstarts/#single-page-app).

 ```shell
 npm create vite@latest react-app -- --template react
 ```

-Now, change into the `react-app` directory and install the needed modules.
+Now, change into the `react-app` directory and install the needed packages.

 ```shell
 cd react-app && npm install
 ```

-You can start up the server and visit the URL provided to ensure you have a basic app running.
+You can start up the server and visit the URL displayed to ensure the default application works.

 ```shell
 npm run dev
 ```

+You'll want to open another terminal window to continue.
+Edit `src/App.jsx` to make changes to the view to test out the automatic reloading.

-{% include _callout-tip.liquid content="If you are using a different port for your React app, update the redirect URL in the setup script.
+{% include _callout-tip.liquid content="If you are using a different port for your {{page.technology}} app, update the redirect URL in the setup script, or modify it manuall.
 It needs to match exactly." %}

-You'll want to open another terminal window to continue.
-You can edit `src/App.jsx` to make changes to the view to test out the automatic reloading.

 Now, let's install the [FusionAuth React SDK](https://www.npmjs.com/package/@fusionauth/react-sdk).